commons-app/commons-app-documentation/How-to-install-and-use-the-app.md

 ![](https://upload.wikimedia.org/wikipedia/commons/0/0c/Wikidata_screenshot_-_custom-no-unknown_value_menu.png)

 ## Wrong coordinates
-Scenario: The pin shows the "Bodleian Library" here, but actually you know this library it is at a different place, maybe 10 meters across the street or even a few kilometers away.
+**Scenario**: The pin shows the "Bodleian Library" here, but actually you know this library it is at a different place, maybe 10 meters across the street or even a few kilometers away.
+Make sure your GPS is correct, and double-check locations.

-How to fix it: Make sure
+**How to fix it**: Go to the Wikidata item, edit the coordinate location, enter the right location (most latitude/longitude formats are accepted), and remove the reference if there was one.
+Then go to the talk page and explain why you think this is the real location.